influxdata/influxdb/docs/testing.md

 There is a Docker Compose file for running Kafka and Zookeeper using Docker in `docker/ci-kafka-docker-compose.yml` that CI also uses to run the integration tests.

+You have two options for running `cargo test`: on your local (host) machine (likely what you normally do with tests), or within another Docker container (what CI does).

+### Running `cargo test` on the host machine

-If you want to compile the tests and run `cargo test` on your local machine (as opposed to another Docker container, which is what CI does), you can start Kafka using the Docker Compose file with:
+If you want to compile the tests and run `cargo test` on your local machine, you can start Kafka using the Docker Compose file with:

 ```
-$ docker compose -f docker/ci-kafka-docker-compose.yml up kafka
+$ docker-compose -f docker/ci-kafka-docker-compose.yml up kafka
 ```

 You can then run the tests with `KAFKA_CONNECT=localhost:9093`.
 To run just the Kafka integration